Sinus Pressure and Excess Mucus:

 Does your sinus pressure come and go?
 Is it a chronic sinus problem which you would like to get rid of quickly?

-Either way I have good news for you: Your problem could be easier to solve than you may have anticipated.
+Either way I have good news for you: Your sinus problem relief could be easier to achieve than you may have anticipated.
 Let me explain:

-Sinus pressure is caused by the accumulation of mucus in the sinus cavities that cannot get out.
+It can be caused by the accumulation of mucus in the sinus cavities that cannot get out.
 Why not?
-Because the openings at the end of the sinuses--which connect to the nasal cavity so mucus can drain--are blocked by the sinuses' swollen membranes.
-Or the mucus production caused by irritation of those membranes is so great that it cannot be drained fast enough.
-In either case, mucus accumulates, builds up pressure, pain sets in.
-If mucus stagnates an infection with its symptoms will follow.
+Because the openings at the end of the sinuses--which connect to the nasal cavity so mucus can drain properly--are blocked by the sinuses' swollen membranes.
+Or the mucus production, even of clear mucus, may be so great that it cannot be drained fast enough.
+In either case, mucus accumulates, builds up pressure, sinus headache sets in.
+If mucus stagnates an infection with its symptoms can easily follow.
+Knowing the meaning of the color of mucus can be helpful in nipping an infection or other sinus disorders in the bud.
+At any rate, sinus pressure relief, to be effective, can involve knowledge and application of the right relief methods.

 Irritation of the sinus membranes